LearnersGuild/partners/Guiding Principles/Mission Statement.md

 Learners Guild is a social enterprise.
 We are incorporated as a Public Benefit Corporation.
 The public benefit we provide is twofold:

 A. **Personal growth and transformation of the Guild’s stakeholders**.
 Measured<sup name="a3">[3](#f3)</sup> subjectively by:

-  * the percentage of stakeholders who feel they have personally grown
+  * Percentage of stakeholders who feel they have personally grown
-  * the degree to which they feel they have been impacted by the Guild
+  * Degree to which they feel they have been impacted by the Guild

 B. **Meaningful employment of Guild members in software development careers**.
 Measured objectively by:

   * Placement rate
   * Average starting salary
   * Percentage of members drawn from historically underrepresented socioeconomic classes, ethnicities and genders<sup name="a4">[4](#f4)</sup>